sparkflows/sparkflows-docs/docs/user-guide/defining-datasets.rst

 You can define a New Dataset by clicking on the ``Create Dataset`` button.

-Enter the Field Details
+Entering Field Details
 =======================

-Enter the fields below into the form.
-Below are the details of the fields:
+Below are the details of the fields in the ``Create Dataset`` page:

 - **NAME** : Name of the New Dataset we are creating.
 - **DESCRIPTION** : Description of the New Dataset.